 Do you offer interstate adoptions?

+No. We are based in Melbourne and like to keep our foster carers and adopters within a reasonable distance.
 We feel very strongly about being involved in all our animals transition from pound to foster home and from foster home to forever home.
 It is important that we are close by should our foster parents or adopters need our assistance.